TheRealShek/TheRealShek/README.md

 ## ⚡ Fun fact
 <p align="center">
-  I automate everything I can — and then automate the automation 🤖
+  I automate everything I can — and then automate the automation 🤖 (It's a lifestyle, not a problem.)
 </p>